Where to go in Bali in 2023 (13 Must Visit Places)

 I absolutely recommend making the trip to Lempuyang to witness this incredible landmark and get your insta-worthy pics taken.
 Speaking of which, you can go on a full-day instagram highlights tour here.

 Word of advice: There’s a lovely Balinese couple sitting in front of the gate who will take your photo for you on request (they know how to take good shots and with that ‘mirror’ effect too).
 I strongly advise that you give them a tip, for their kindness.
 Unfortunately however, many tourists get their photos taken and then walk off without even a ‘thank you’, let alone a tip.
-So, PLEASE show consideration, as this couple are doing you a favour out of kindness.
+So, PLEASE show consideration, as this couple is doing you a favor out of kindness.

 Lempuyang Temple (Google Maps location)